comonoidial/ILFL_on_CH/notes/abstractmachine.md

 A partial solution for avoiding duplication is instead of substituting an expression, naming that expression and save it somewhere, and then substitute with the new name instead.
 We will call the set of saved named expressions the heap, extending the abstract machine state with a mapping from variables to expressions.
-The app_2 rule now needs to generate a fresh variable to ensure the name is a unique key in the heap, and use that fresh variable for substition by renaming.
+The app_2 rule now needs to generate a fresh variable to ensure the name is a unique key in the heap, and use that fresh variable for substitution by renaming.
 The new var rule deals with heap bound variables and replaces that variable in the control with a copy its associated expression from the heap.
 ```
     Heap      Control          Stack       Rule